 metal , Japanese cypress and mirror

-For the autumn iteration of the Setouchi Triennale 2019.
+Starting from the end of September, for the autumn iteration of the Setouchi Triennale 2019.
 Kuribayashi will create and present his work at the debeya in Ibukijima, a place he felt a strong attraction to.
 The debeye was a space where for over four hundred years the island's expectant mothers spent a month before and after giving birth.
 Every baby inherits the legacy of three billion years of life.
 It is a form and memory of life that has been passed down in this ever-changing carth Childbirth is a precious boundary of life.
 Ibuki no Ki (Trees of Ibuki)" projects this memory of life as a light glowing like a kaleidoscope.
 Could it be an invisible thread that brought Kuribayashi to this island which just happens to be the place where his mother was born?